Retarrd/Retarrd/README.md

-### Retarrd Disclaimer
+### Retarr'd Disclaimer

 \[To my knowledge\] There isn't a tool to keep an up-to-date copy of the best stuff (not IsBest) from SeaDex so I decided to make something for *personal use*.
 This repo is just to track my progress and think out loud.

-I have a working spaghetti code PoC but its too Retarrded.
+I have a working spaghetti code PoC but its too Retarr'ded.
 Gonna rewrite with Docker + AniList integration and publish a 1.0 hopefully in a month or so

 ### No private trackers